Editorial Model and Guidelines

 Editorial Model

-The authors of the country surveys work with the editors to review the biographies and source presentations to be included in their country section.
-The guidelines were discussed and debated at several digital kick-off meetings, which also served as networking events.
+Authors of the geographical overviews work together with the editorial team to review biographies and source interpretations within their country or region.
+These collaborative editorial processes were discussed during several digital preliminary meetings, which also served as networking opportunities.

-In addition to this two-stage review process, external reviewers were also asked to review individual articles, depending on their expertise.
-This multi-stage review process and the close collaboration between editors and authors ensure the high quality of all contributions.
+In some cases, on top of these two stages of editorial oversight, additional peer reviewers with relevant expertise checked individual essays.
+This multi-stage review process and the close collaboration between editors and authors ensure the scholarly quality of all content.

 Editorial Guidelines

-Metadata records have been created for the XML transcripts in the online version, and all historical documents are provided with metadata.
+Metadata has also been compiled for the XML transcriptions in the online version, and all historical documents are annotated with metadata.

-Both the user interface and the content of the portal are intended to be bilingual (English and German) throughout.
-Translations that are currently missing are being worked on and will be added gradually.
+The interface and content of the online portal are designed to be fully bilingual (German and English).
+Any missing translations are currently in progress and will be added on a rolling basis.